-If the Union is not satisfied with the decision, it may submit the grievance to impartial arbitration by written notice to the Chief Human Resources Officer within twenty-one (21) calendar days after receipt of the decision.
+If the Union is not satisfied with the decision at Step 2, it may submit the grievance to impartial arbitration by written notice to the Chief Human Resources Officer within twenty-one (21) calendar days after receipt of the decision.
 The union must submit the request for selection of an arbitrator within twenty-one (21) calendar days of this notice, or it agrees to waive the matter.
-Grievances over discipline will be filed straight to arbitration.